 If the hairs of the inner ear are bent, broken or flat out damaged, they can send random and uncalled for electrical impulses to the brain, thereby causing tinnitus.

-Another cause of tinnitus is age-related hearing loss, scientifically referred to as presbycusis.
+Another cause is age-related hearing loss, scientifically referred to as presbycusis.

 What Increases Chances of Tinnitus?

 The most common risk factor of tinnitus is NOISE EXPOSURE.
 Fortunately, this is a preventable condition with the use of hearing protection.

 AGE is also a risk factor for tinnitus for a number of reasons.
 As people age, more medications are needed, which may expose them to tinnitus-inducing drugs.